Sachin-A/TraceWeaver/src/trace_reconstructor/ports/python/algorithms/README.md

 ### Class template

 A custom algorithm must be described via a class with the following template which can be extended to suit the algorithm's needs (refer to fcfs.py for an example).
+In practice, an object of CustomAlgorithm is instantiated within executor.py by passing the required dictionaries prepared by the executor script.

 ```
 class CustomAlgorithm(object):